Osestic/WidowX_Arm_HIWONDER_Bionic_Hand_Embedded_System/README.md

 ## Description
 For our Introduction to Microcontrollers course final project, [Evan Varga](https://www.linkedin.com/in/evan-varga-2a21aa221/) and I embarked on integrating a WidowX Robotic Arm controlled with an Arbotix - M Arduino, a robocontroller, with a HIWONDER Bionic hand controlled by a Tiva C Series TM4C123G microcontroller to perform various hand and arm gestures, play a game and play an instrument.

-Through the microcontroller's Universal Asynchronous Receiver-Transmitter module, commands can be sent to the microcontroller to cause the fingers of the HIWOnDER bionic hand to move into certain positions through pulse-width modulations.
+Through the microcontroller's Universal Asynchronous Receiver-Transmitter (UART) module, commands can be sent to the microcontroller to cause the fingers of the HIWOnDER bionic hand to move into certain positions through pulse-width modulations.
 These commands cause digital signals to be sent through parallel communication to the Arbotix -M robotcontroller.
 These signals make the WidowX arm move into certain position or perform sequences of positions.
 All these working together lead to creative gestures and actions being performed.

 ## Built With